Our Commitment

 image from the poster for the Change the Subject documentary

-Dartmouth Slavery Project
+Dartmouth and Slavery Project

-Dartmouth Slavery Project
+Dartmouth and Slavery Project

 One of nine colonial colleges, Dartmouth was founded in 1769.
 Its mission was to assimilate Indigenous communities into Anglo-settler society, and to disseminate New Light Christian beliefs through education.
 The Dartmouth and Slavery Project provides a critical examination of Dartmouth's historical connections to the transatlantic slave trade, and examines the notion of a free North versus a slave South.